Good Life (Kanye West song): Background

 "Good Life" was produced by Kanye West and record producer Toomp, with additional production from Mike Dean.
 Toomp remembered that a lot of the GOOD Music crew were in the studio when creating the song and said "it felt like a party up in there while working on that record".
 The creation began with West playing a sample of Michael Jackson's "P.Y.T.
-(Pretty Young Thing)" (1983), thinking he "always wanted to do something with this", and then they started playing with the sample.
+(Pretty Young Thing)" (1983), saying that he "always wanted to do something with this", and the group then started playing with the sample.
 West sent the sample sounds over to his keyboard to work with, before he sang the melody and brought in the bassline as he added more to the beat, followed by a few players contributing the synthesizers.
 Toomp and West's work showed his different creative process from other collaborators; the rapper would say, "Alright, I like this.
 I'm going to put my man Craig in here to put these keys on here."
-The producer said that they "wanted a professional keyboardist to bless that shit" and considered "about four different artists" for the hook, until T-Pain was decided on as the performer and going through this process taught him about "taking your time and not settling with what you [first] hear".
+The producer said that they "wanted a professional keyboardist to bless that shit" and considered "about four different artists" for the hook, also including R&B singer-songwriter Ne-Yo in the recording sessions, until T-Pain was decided on as the performer and going through this process taught him about "taking your time and not settling with what you [first] hear".